aimenrial432/aimenreco/README.md

 🌐 Domain Intelligence: Integrated WHOIS analyzer with auto-retry logic to extract register, expiration dates, and nameservers.

-🧬 Wildcard DNA DNA Filtering: Intelligent detection of DNS/HTTP wildcards.
+🧬 Wildcard DNA Filtering: Intelligent detection of DNS/HTTP wildcards.
 It analyzes "server fingerprints" to eliminate false positives, even with dynamic 301/302 redirects.

 ⚡ Memory-Safe Engine: Optimized using asyncio.BoundedSemaphore and Python generators to process massive wordlists (1M+ lines) with minimal RAM footprint.